 Do you want to visit Graceland?
 Are you wanting to plan a trip to Memphis, Tennessee?
 If you are an Elvis fan, this will be a dream come true!

-I recently went and was blown away with how incredible Graceland was!
+I recently went and was blown away by how incredible Graceland was!

 We had a wonderful time and now I am so excited to help you plan a trip to Graceland!